🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3.1.1 Faraday's Law and Electrochemical Fundamentals

-Electroplating is a process of reducing and depositing metal ions on the cathode (workpiece) surface through electrolysis.
-Plating rate and film thickness follow Faraday's law.
+Electroplating is a process in which metal ions are reduced and deposited on the cathode (the workpiece) surface by electrolysis.
+The plating rate and film thickness follow Faraday's law.

-Faraday's First Law: Deposited metal mass is proportional to the amount of charge passed
+Faraday's first law: The deposited metal mass is proportional to the charge passed

 $$ m = \frac{M \cdot I \cdot t}{n \cdot F} \cdot \eta $$

-Plating thickness $d$ [μm] is calculated from deposited mass and density:
+The plating thickness $d$ [μm] follows from the deposited mass and density:

 $$ d = \frac{m}{\rho \cdot A} \times 10^4 $$

-For complex-shaped parts, current density distribution becomes non-uniform, causing variations in film thickness.
-Throwing power is improved by bath composition, additives, and agitation.
+On parts with complex geometries, the current density distribution becomes non-uniform, causing variations in film thickness.
+Throwing power can be improved through bath composition, additives, and agitation.

 Code Example 3.1: Plating Thickness Calculation Using Faraday's Law